thoughtbot/guides/README.md

 * Include spaces around infix method invocations like `+` and `-`.
 * Indent continued lines two spaces.
 * Indent private methods equal to public methods.
-* Limit lines to a maximum of 80 characters.
-* Order methods and attributes alphabetically where possible.
 * Use 2 space indentation (no tabs) unless otherwise noted.
-* Use an empty line between methods, blocks and conditionals.
 * Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.
 * Use Unix-style line endings (`\n`).